 Breaking up an organised dog fight that was taking place right outside their remote compound, Pen never realised that one of those fighting dogs would then befriend him.
 The Royal Marine couldn’t say no to those big sad eyes and the now very former fighting dog became the Royal Marines four legged buddy and got a name – “Nowzad”.

 The ‘tail’ of the rescue of Nowzad and his other canine buddies from the remote desert outpost of Now Zad, was published as a best-selling book ‘One Dog at a Time’, which helped to promote and fund the running of the Nowzad Dogs charity which was formed in May 2007.

-Nowzad Dogs is a registered charity in the England & Wales – number 1119185 overseen by a board of trustees and we are a registered 501c3 non-profit in the state of Illinois, USA overseen by a board of directors.
+Nowzad Dogs is a registered charity in England & Wales – number 1119185 overseen by a board of trustees and we are a registered 501c3 non-profit in the state of Illinois, USA overseen by a board of directors.

 Nowzad Dogs operates the only official animal shelter in Afghanistan located just outside of Kabul and supported by a small animal clinic headed up by ex-pat Louise and her team of Afghan nationals.